Cordwood construction: Thermal mass and insulation

 Depending on a variety of factors (wall thickness, type of wood, particular mortar recipe), the insulative value of a cordwood wall, as expressed in R-value is generally less than that of a high-efficiency stud wall.
 Cordwood walls have greater thermal mass than stud frame but less than common brick and mortar.
 This is because the specific heat capacity of clay brick is higher (0.84 versus wood's 0.42), and is denser than airy woods like cedar, cypress, or pine.
-However, the insulated mortar matrix utilized in most cordwood walls places useful thermal mass on both sides of the insulated internal cavity, helping to store heat in winter and "coolth" in summer.
+However, the insulated mortar matrix utilized in most cordwood walls places useful thermal mass on both sides of the insulated internal cavity, helping to store heat in winter and warm slowly in summer.
 Thermal mass makes it easier for a building to maintain median interior temperatures while going through daily hot and cold phases.
 In climates like the desert with broad daily temperature swings thermal mass will absorb and then slowly release the midday heat and nighttime cool in sequence, moderating temperature fluctuations.
 Thermal mass does not replace the function of insulation material, but is used in conjunction with it.

 The longer the logs (and thicker the wall), the better the insulation qualities.
 A common 16” cordwood wall for moderate climates comprises 6 in of perlite or vermiculite insulation between mortar joints.
 Another insulation option, used for over 40 years by Rob Roy and other cordwood builders is dry sawdust, passed through a half-inch screen, and treated with builder's (Type S) lime at the ratio of 12 parts sawdust to 1 part lime.
 With light airy sawdusts, this insulation is similar in its R-value to manufactured loose-fill insulations, at a fraction of the cost.

 However, wood is an anisotropic material with respect to heat flow.
 That means its thermal resistance depends on the direction of heat flow relative to the wood grain.
 While wood has a commonly quoted R-value of about 1.25 per inch (depending on the species and moisture content), that only applies if the heat flow is perpendicular to the grain, such as occurs in common wood-frame construction.
 With cordwood/stackwall construction, the direction of heat flow is parallel to the grain.
 For this configuration, the R-value is only about 40% of that perpendicular to the grain.
 Thus, the actual R-value of wood, when used in cordwood/stackwall construction is closer to about 0.50 per inch.